 You’ll add your venue's items and provide details such as costs, distributors, par, and stock alert levels.
 This sets you up to take inventory and receive an accurate report upon completing the count.

 By adding your distributors, you’ll be able to place orders and add invoices.

 By integrating your POS, it pulls your sales data into your account so you can add recipes and get dish costing.

 Purpose: With your sales data in your account, you’ll add your recipes to the items you sell.
 This provides accurate costing of your dishes based on the ingredients.
 It also allows you to see your actual usage compared to what is mapped to the recipe.

 As part of this, you can create “batches”, also known as sub-recipes.
-Batches are used to create new prepared items from your existing inventory that can be used for mapping your POS Items and costing purposes.
+Batches create new prepared items from your existing inventory for mapping your POS Items and costing purposes.